School of Philosophy and Economic Science: Practical philosophy

-Voluntary work
+Volunteer work

 Members are encouraged to do volunteer work with and for fellow students, and for the communities in which they live.
 Service to fellow human beings, without personal reward or gain, is considered an important part of the organisation's philosophy of seeking the truth.

 Retreats

 SES hosts retreats for those students who've graduated from foundation courses.
 On the retreats, such students spend longer periods of time practising what they've learnt and furthering their study.
 The retreats provide a setting in which students can dedicate themselves more fully to the philosophy.
 These can be between 2 and 10 days in length.

 Economics with Justice

 SES says that discovering the conditions which allow every individual to find a fulfilling life is the true goal of Economics, and that the current economic situation where "Some men work to maintain others who labour not" is unjust.
-Economic science is normally considered the mathematical approach to Economics, but SES uses a different definition, rooted in the philosophy of Advaita Vedanta.
+Rather than the mathematical approach to economics, SES uses a different definition, rooted in the philosophy of Advaita Vedanta.
 A four-term economics course is taught seeking to show that "Freedom and prosperity are possible for people everywhere, providing we follow economic laws and aim for a fair outcome from economic arrangements".

 SES has published its economic theories and principles in a 2013 book "The Science of Economics".
 It has made written submissions to the Scottish Government Commission on Local Tax Reform, the London Assembly Inquiry into Land Value Taxation for London and the House of Commons, Housing, Communities and Local Government Committee on Land Value Capture.
 It has been described as "Georgist", but has widened its scope of enquiry beyond George to include financial reform and debt.